dekorateio/dekorate/readme.md

 ##### Integration with Fabric8 Maven Plugin.

-The fabric8-maven-plugin can be used to package applications for kubernetes and openshift.
+The fabric8-maven-plugin can be used to package applications for kubernetes and OpenShift.
 It also supports generating manifests.
 A user might choose to build images using fmp, but customize them using `dekorate` annotations instead of xml.

 An example could be to expose an additional port:

-This can by done by configuring dekorate to read the fmp generated manifests from `META-INF/fabric8` which is where fmp stores them and save them back there once decoration is done.
+This can be done by configuring dekorate to read the fmp generated manifests from `META-INF/fabric8` which is where fmp stores them and save them back there once decoration is finished.
 ```java
 @GeneratorOptions(inputPath = "META-INF/fabric8", outputPath = "META-INF/fabric8")
 @KubernetesApplication(port = @Port(name="srv", containerPort=8181)